xplosionmind/old.tommi.space/_jar/2020-05-07-Resources.md

 ---
-categories: geek
-toc: 0
-edited: 2020-09-22
 description: "A comprehensive list of great online resources for learning and more.
-Official documentation is not included, since it can usually be found with a quick and trivial research."
+Links to official documentation aren't included, since it can usually be found with a quick and trivial research."
+edited: 2020-09-24
 ---
 ## Geek stuff